Mario181091/PitE-Word_counter/README.md

 See a basic explenation of word_count works

 **Prerequisites**
-* For run this project is important to have python version 3 or upper Install it with:
+* For run this project is important to have python version 3 or upper.
+  Install it with:
   ```
    $ sudo apt-get install python3